 The Virginia Association of Museums offers the handbook, Why Should a Museum Start a Blog?
 It discusses various approaches to consider for museum blogs, appropriate content, and platforms friendly to the new blogger.

 What can you post on social media?
 The Pew Research Center’s Internet & American Life Project found that the organizations that were surveyed in 2013 use social media to sell merchandise, to post about current projects, to host podcasts, or to host educational webinars.
 Giving website visitors behind the scenes photos is a great way to connect with audiences.
-Your institution can also try pairing an item from your collection with a themed post, like this showcase of Valentine’s Day material from the Harvard University Library.
+Your institution can also try pairing an item from your collection with a themed post.

 If you are interested in seeing examples of blogs that work well, be sure to check out these links: